giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

 ## Minimal and default cluster size

-When creating a cluster without specifying the number of worker nodes, **three** worker nodes will be created.
+When creating a cluster without specifying the number of worker nodes, {{% default_cluster_size_worker_nodes %}} worker nodes will be created.
 This is also the minimal number supported by Giant Swarm.
-On AWS starting with release version 6.3.0, when not specified, the maximum number of worker nodes is also set to **three**.
+On AWS starting with release version {{% first_aws_autoscaling_version %}}, when not specified, the maximum number of worker nodes is also set to {{% default_cluster_size_worker_nodes %}}.

 Technically, while you may be able to create and run smaller clusters successfully, we don't encourage this due to reduced resilience.
-We explicitly deactivate all sorts of alerts for clusters with less than three worker nodes and won't get notified in case of any problems.
+We explicitly deactivate all sorts of alerts for clusters with less than {{% minimal_supported_cluster_size_worker_nodes %}} worker nodes and won't get notified in case of any problems.

 ## Minimal worker node instance type